CloudLabs-MOC/dp-080-Transact-SQL/Instructions/Labs/07-combine-query-results.md

 1. Run the modified query, and view the results and messages.
 The results include a row for each product that has not been discontinued *and* for each product that has not been sold.
 Some products are listed twice (once because they have not been sold, and once because they have not been discontinued).
 The ALL keyword produces results that include all rows returned by all of the individual queries - which may result in duplicates.

-## Write a query that uses the INTERSECT operator
+## Task 2: Write a query that uses the INTERSECT operator

 Now let's try a query using the INTERSECT operator.